 The initial researchers were Dr Erin Wilson

 considerable expertise in this area, and the economist, Dr Tony Ward.

 His costings are important in showing that screening of asylum

 seekers for health and security checks can be done much more cheaply,

 with much better outcomes for refugees and Australian taxpayers.

 In late 2011 Dr Erin Wilson relocated overseas and Caz Coleman joined with Dr Ward in jointly developing the project on best practice models for community

 detention and resettlement policies for refugees and asylum seekers.
 The

 mainstream publisher.
-The project is being supervised by Drs Rowan Ireland and Bruce Duncan.
+The project was supervised by Drs Rowan Ireland and Bruce Duncan.
 Photo 'ianmackenz', flickr CC